easwari21/Ex.No.10/README.md

 “Create a detailed educational report on stress-related interview questions using the following structure:

-1.Introduction
+**1.Introduction**

-2.Purpose of Stress Interviews
+**2.Purpose of Stress Interviews**

-3.Common Stress-Related Interview Questions and Answers (use answer engineering)
+**3.Common Stress-Related Interview Questions and Answers**

-4.Psychological Impact (use query decomposition)
+**4.Psychological Impact**

-5.Role of AI in Reducing Interview Stress (use tail generation)
+**5.Role of AI in Reducing Interview Stress**

-6.Results and Insights
+**6.Results and Insights**

-7.Conclusion — use semantic filtering for a formal tone.”
+**7.Conclusion — use semantic filtering for a formal tone.**

 # Output: Detailed Report
 Report: Stress-Related Interview Questions, Answers, and the Role of AI

-**1. Introduction**
+### 1. Introduction

 Stress interviews are intentionally designed to create pressure and evaluate how candidates respond to challenging situations.
 Employers use this technique to assess emotional stability, decision-making, and communication.

-2. Purpose of Stress Interviews
+### 2. Purpose of Stress Interviews

-Companies use stress questions to determine:
+• Companies use stress questions to determine:

-How candidates react to unexpected challenges
+• How candidates react to unexpected challenges

-Whether they can remain calm under pressure
+• Whether they can remain calm under pressure

-Their confidence, attitude, and professionalism
+• Their confidence, attitude, and professionalism

-Their ability to think clearly in stressful scenarios
+• Their ability to think clearly in stressful scenarios

-3. Common Stress-Related Interview Questions and Answers (Answer Engineering)
+### 3. Common Stress-Related Interview Questions and Answers (Answer Engineering)

 *Q1.
 “How do you handle pressure?”*
 Answer: